Steveplays28/export-array-bug-mrp-godot/README.md

 # Export array bug MRP Godot

-A minimal reproduction project (MRP) for a Godot C# array export bug in.
+A minimal reproduction project (MRP) for a Godot C# array export bug.

 ## Steps to reproduce